bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```

 Similar to the case above, but instead of a precomputed phase difference map two
 separate phase images are presented.
-The two sidecar JSON file need to specify
+The two sidecar JSON files need to specify
 corresponding `EchoTime` values.
 For example:

 ```JSON